azate/anti-random.org/README.md

 In short, no. The extension was created for demonstration purposes, but if you implement it yourself and create a pull request, I will consider it

-#### How to support you?

-- In the form of money, it will help me spend more time implementing various ideas and share the results with you
-  - BTC ```bc1q58yh0xqpg05s8qxv6yj63aq8n9l4t7n0p542vv```
-- To disseminate information about this project in the information space with noble goals

 #### Is it safe?

 The author does not take any responsibility, according to the license.
 The code is open source, and you can audit it or build it yourself from source without using the analytics that are present in ready-made releases.
 Analytics are only built into the extension options and are used to find out audience coverage